Introduction to Stack in Data Structure

 Applications of Stack in Data Structure

-- Stack is the most convenient data structure to reverse a string.
-This is facilitated by the LIFO (Last-In-First-Out) nature of stack.
+- The stack is the most convenient data structure to reverse a string.
+This is facilitated by the LIFO (Last-In-First-Out) nature of the stack.

-- Stack is a very effective data structure for parsing operations
+- The stack is a very effective data structure for parsing operations

 - It is also used for expression conversion i.e. converting infix expression to postfix expression, or postfix expression to prefix expression.